 ➙ Here you can find the complete review of Photographing the World 3

 Today anyone can create a video series about photography, but that doesn’t mean he knows what he’s doing.
 I learned most of what I know about photography reading online forums and specialized websites but I would have saved a lot of time had I found a valid video series, just like the one I’m about to talk here: Photographing The World 1 – Landscape Photography and Post-Processing.

 Who are Elia Locardi and Fstoppers?

 One thing I really like about Elia is that when he realized that he was stuck in a life that he didn’t like anymore he decided that it was time to act (you can read more about it on his blog).
 He didn’t wait for the right moment to do something.
 He did it, period.
 I can relate a bit with what he did as you can read on my bio.
 He simplified his life and worked tirelessly towards achieving his goals.
 Guess what?
 He succeeded.

 Fstoppers doesn’t really need a long introduction.
 It’s one of the most famous and successful photography websites.
 When a great photographer and a great team of people who work for a well established photography website partner to work on a great project, you can only expect great things; and that’s what happened.

-So here’s my review of the video course Photographing the World 1: Landscape Photography by Elia Locardi and F-Stopper.
+So here’s my review of the video series Photographing the World 1: Landscape Photography by Elia Locardi and F-Stopper.

 Photographing the World 1: the review

 Photographing the World 1 is made up of 15 lessons plus two introductory lessons and two behind the scenes videos.